Weakly-normal basis vector fields in RKHS with an application to shape Newton methods: Application to shape Newton methods

 \section{Application to shape Newton methods}

-In this section, we briefly recall the shape Newton method introduced in \cite{sturm3}, discuss its discretisation with the weakly-normal functions $\Vr_\Vx$s, and perform some numerical simulations for an unconstrained shape optimisation test case.
-This test case is kept simple on purpose in order to restrict the discretization error to the use of weakly-normal basis functions.
+{The formulation of shape Newton methods is a delicate task, and not all second-order shape derivatives are suited for this job.
+The study of second-order shape derivatives is out of the scope of this work, and we refer an interested reader to \cite{sturm3, Sc17}.} In this section, we briefly recall the shape Newton method introduced in \cite{sturm3}, discuss its discretisation with the weakly-normal functions $\Vr_\Vx$s, and perform some numerical simulations for an unconstrained shape optimisation test case.
+This test case is kept simple on purpose in order to restrict the discretisation error to the use of weakly-normal basis functions.
 In this section, we use $\Cx=\Cy$ in \cref{def:rxh}.